-The Company entered into a finance lease contract for the purchase of one vehicle with a completion date of February 2016 (extended from February 2013).
+The Company has a finance lease contract for one vehicle with a completion date of February 2016 (extended from February 2013).
 The vehicle is recorded at cost and classified as depreciable assets.
-The present value of the lease payments due including their residual payout is \$15,436 (2013: \$96,892).
 Title of the vehicle will transfer to the Company upon residual payment of \$8,463 at the completion of the lease term.